EbenOA233/Data_Analysis_Portfolio_Projects/AB Pricing Test/readme.md

 ![Mean Profit per Price Group](https://github.com/EbenOA233/Data_Analysis_Portfolio_Projects/blob/2e6517937219b16b05b63fbee2c873b2611c8d98/AB%20Pricing%20Test/visuals/Mean%20Profit%20Per%20Price%20Group.png)

--	**Best Price for the product:** Based on the result, the **best price for the product is $35.99**.
+-	**Best Price for the product:** Based on the result, the **best price** for the product is $35.99.
 This price is statistically superior between the two prices, and is robust across time.
 For a fashion retail business like Zara, this outcome is critical to **maximize profit** whiles considering customer sensitivity to price change.
 Further, sticking to a largely accepted price of a product will build more customer patronage and encourage referrals.

 ## **5. Next Steps**
 To strengthen future pricing decisions, the following steps are recommended: